Melissa R. Dale

 Dale M., Singer E., Borgström B., Ross A.

-IEEE International Workshop on Information Forensics AND Security (WIFS), Germany December 2023.
+IEEE International Workshop on Information Forensics and Security, Germany, December 2023.

-IEEE 11th International Workshop on Biometrics and Forensics (IWBF), Barcelona April 2023
+IEEE 11th International Workshop on Biometrics and Forensics, Barcelona, April 2023.

 Addressing Missing Scores in Evolving Multibiometric Systems ICPR 2022